nightroman/FarNet/FSharpFar/README.md

 If the first argument is like `*.ini` then it is treated as the configuration file for F# compiler options, references, and sources from the `[fsc]` section.

-If the configuration is omitted then `fsx.exe` looks for `*.fs.ini` in the specified script directory or the current directory and takes the first in alphabetical order.

 Other arguments are [F# Interactive Options](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/fsharp-interactive-options).

+If the configuration is omitted then `fsx.exe` looks for `*.fs.ini` in the last specified source file directory, or the current directory for a command without sources.

 **Script environment and arguments**